 There is also a magic show.
 It usually happens 2-3 times a day, so check the schedule when you arrive at the park.
 We love catching the show as a break from the roller coasters.

 One of the things that we love about Lagoon is how much shade there is.
 Since this park has been around for awhile, there are lots of places to find shade while you wait in line or sit on a bench watching your kids ride the rides.

 Lagoon lets you bring in your own food and drink which makes going to Lagoon very family friendly.
 We took in lots of snacks and water and the kids were very happy.
-There are plenty of concession stands throughout the park if you’d like to buy something to eat, but you can also get a stamp and go eat somewhere, and then return later.
-The big roller coasters even have free lockers (for 30 minutes) that you can put a backpack in while you ride.
+This saves a lot of money, too.
+There are plenty of concession stands throughout the park if you’d like to buy something to eat, but you can also get a stamp and go eat off the property, and then return later.
+We love having ice water that we brought in to enjoy throughout the days.

 Children that are small (2 and under) don’t need to pay the entrance fee for Lagoon.
 If you want to take your infant on the train or another small ride you can purchase tickets (2/$1) for them.
-Each ride in KiddieLand has a certain number of tickets listed.
+Each ride in KiddieLand has a certain number of tickets listed for babies.
 Make sure you purchase those tickets when you come in at the gate, otherwise you’ll be heading back there when you realize your one year-old wants to ride the train.

 We like to arrive at Lagoon about 15 minutes before opening.
 Then we can get a close parking spot, put on sunscreen, and be at the gate right as they start letting people in.
 Then head to the busiest rides first while there are fewer people in the park (Cannibal, Wicked, Samurai, etc).

 Save with the Get Out Pass